Kenney: Philly not renewing data sharing agreement with ICE

 Anyone who interacts with law enforcement is entered into the database, including those who are arrested, victims and witnesses, with limits on what ICE officers can view.

-The mayor said city's conversations in recent weeks with ICE only confirmed what he had feared.
+The mayor said the city's conversations in recent weeks with ICE only confirmed what he had feared.

-With access to the database, Kenney said ICE has been arresting otherwise law-abiding residents for civil immigration violations.
-He said it's also been targeting for investigating foreign-born residents even though there is no information on their immigration status.
+Philadelphia entered into the contract in 2008, city solicitor Marcel Pratt said, and revised it in 2009 to shield witness and victim information from the agency, as well as to eliminate immigration status.

-In a letter to ICE, Kenney said the contract "has created the false perception that the city is willing to be an extension of ICE."
+In a termination letter sent to ICE on Thursday, Pratt said the contract "has created the false perception that the city is willing to be an extension of ICE."

-"It is not in the best interests of the city and its residents for the city to acquiesce to that perception," he said.
+"It is not in the best interests of the city and its residents for the city to acquiesce to that perception," Pratt wrote.

+The city said it has not yet received a response to its letter.

 ------